Keeping Seafood Cold and Fresh with Flake Ice

 Cooling Efficiency Borne out by Scientific Studies

 Studies performed at the University of Alaska have demonstrated that fillets of cod displayed on a bed of ice outlast indirect cooling methods.
 This was performed with two separate displays, one with the cod in a bed of ice with light top ice, and the other with fillets in perforated metal trays that were buried in ice.
 Using otherwise identical display methods, the cod that was placed directly in ice outlasted the indirectly cooled cod.
-The fillets with direct flake ice contact lasted at least three days longer than the indirectly cooled ones, maintaining excellent levels of quality in parameters such as brightness, texture, odor, color, and gaping.
+The fillets with direct flake ice for cooling with contact lasted at least three days longer than the indirectly cooled ones, maintaining excellent levels of quality in parameters such as brightness, texture, odor, color, and gaping.
 Packing the cod directly in ice not only benefited its appearance and moisture, but gave it extra shelf life, an invaluable asset for retailers trying to ensure that their fresh seafood sales remain profitable.

 Retailers Rely on Quality Flake Ice from Howe